 Have you ever wondered what causes canker sores?
 You are not alone.
 Canker sores are fairly common.
 According to the International Association of Oral and Maxillofacial Surgeons, an estimated 1 in 5 people have experienced canker sores.
-Canker sores are ulcerated lesions or sores that can develop anywhere in your mouth.
-They are most commonly seen on the inner surface of the cheeks and lips, tongue, base of the gums and roof of the mouth.
+Canker sores are ulcerated lesions or sores that can develop anywhere in the mouth.
+They are most commonly seen on the inner surface of the cheeks and lips, tongue, base of the gums, and roof of the mouth.
 There are three different classifications of canker sores: minor, major and herpetiform.

 What Causes Canker Sores?